frisuelu/personal-portfolio/README.md

 - [ ] Correct theme display for tools (dark/light modes)
 - [ ] New route for past projects
 - [ ] Images in "About" section
+- [ ] Automate deployment on push to main

 ## REFERENCES